-The project brings together 21 partner organisation with an interest in marine research and education and sustainable management of marine living resources - 5 from the UK and 16 from the Western Indian Ocean region.
+The project brings together 21 organisations from the UK and Western Indian Ocean.
 Together they will:

-- undertake a programme of collaborative environmental and socio-economic research, focussed on three case studies from Kenya, Tanzania and South Africa,
+- undertake collaborative research focusing on case studies from Kenya, Tanzania and South Africa,

-- increase UK and WIO research capability through mentoring of early career scientists and postgraduate students, delivering training courses and developing on-line education resources for marine professionals,
+- increase research capability through mentoring of early-career scientists, training courses and on-line tutorials for marine professionals,

-- build on existing regional initiatives to engage with policy makers and fisheries managers to ensure that information provided from the project meets their needs, and
+- build on existing regional initiatives to engage with policy makers and fisheries managers to meet their information needs,

-- work with local communities to build on their knowledge and understanding of the issues, and increase ocean literacy by sharing scientific information resulting from their research.
+- work with local communities to build on their understanding of the issues and increase ocean literacy by sharing scientific information.

 Support for WIO efforts to implement an ecosystem approach to fisheries

-The WIO states recognise this principle, but have made only modest progress towards this goal.
-Full implementation of EAF requires improved scientific capacity, refined monitoring programmes and a better understanding of how basic science is integrated into fisheries policies and management practices.
+Despite their good intentions, countries in the region have made only modest progress towards their common goal.
+Full implementation of EAF requires improved scientific capacity, refined monitoring programmes, and a better understanding of how to integrate science into fisheries policies and management practices.
 SOLSTICE-WIO will address these challenges by

-- growing people-based marine research capability in WIO countries in a cost-effective way via state-of-the-art technology transfer, collaborative research and hands-on training;
+- growing people-based marine research capability in WIO countries through collaborative research and hands-on training using cost-effective state-of-the-art technologies;

-- strengthening capacity of UK marine scientists to apply leading-edge technologies in developing countries;
+- strengthening ability of UK marine scientists to apply leading-edge technologies to the problems facing developing countries;

-- improving the ability of WIO scientists to effectively transfer scientific data into WIO policy processes at national and regional levels; and
+- improving the ability of WIO scientists to effectively transfer scientific information into WIO policy processes at national and regional levels;

 - providing ongoing mutual support by building lasting strategic research partnerships between UK marine science, regional centres of excellence, NGOs and government agencies in the WIO.